iures/lego/docs/guides/BUILD.md

 ###<a name="builds"></a> Building the Library

-Developers can build the entire Angular Material library or individual component modules.
+Developers can build the entire Crowdtap CT library or individual component modules.
 The library comprises:

 * `crowdtap-ct.js` - components